oshalabydev/php-todo-crud/README.md

 Put the app files in `<xampp_dir>/htdocs/`, run all the servers using the XAMPP manager app.

-Go to `http://localhost` (The port and the path are system dependant, we expect that you know you're way around).
+Go to `http://localhost` (The port and the path are system dependant, we expect that you know your way around).

 ## Database Configuration